 vulnerable road user presence (Information Flow): Detection of pedestrians, cyclists, and other vulnerable road users.
 This detection is based on physical characteristics of the user and their conveyance, which may be enhanced by design and materials that facilitate sensor-based detection and tracking of vulnerable road users.

 Vulnerable Road Users (Source Physical Object): 'Vulnerable Road Users' represents any roadway user not in a motorized vehicle capable of operating at the posted speed for the roadway in question, and also any roadway user in a vehicle not designed to encase (and thus protect) its occupants.
 This includes pedestrians, cyclists, wheelchair users, two-wheeled scooter micromobility users, as well as powered scooters and motorcycles.
 Note that this terminator represents the physical properties of vulnerable road users and their conveyance that may be sensed to support safe vehicle automation and traffic management in mixed mode applications where a variety of road users share the right-of-way.
-See also 'Pedestrian' and 'Cyclist' Physical Objects that represent the human interface to these vulnerable road users.
+See also 'Pedestrian' and 'MMV User' Physical Objects that represent the human interface to these vulnerable road users.